 In a landmark decision rendered in October 2010, the Federal Court overturned a rejection by the Commissioner of Patents and the Canadian Patent Appeal Board of a patent application by Amazon.com for its "one-click" online product-ordering technology.
-The Commissioner of Patents had held that Amazon's application did not qualify as having patent eligible subject matter under the Patent Act.
-In overturning this finding, the court articulated a new test that does not preclude computer implemented innovations and business methods from being patented in Canada as long as they meet the general test of what constitutes an
+The Commissioner of Patents had held that Amazon's claimed invention was not directed toward patent-eligible subject matter under the Patent Act.
+In overturning this finding, the Federal Court articulated that computer implemented innovations and business methods may be patent eligible in Canada as long as they meet the general test of what constitutes an "invention" under s.2 of the